 The Briefing Book contains background summaries for each agenda item, reports and materials, public comment, and other materials to facilitate Council meetings.

 Council members, staff, and chairs of advisory bodies and committees receive a copy of the Briefing Book.
 Briefing Book materials are available on our Briefing Book page about two weeks before Council meetings.
-They are also available through our Dropbox distribution list, where Briefing Book items are automatically downloaded to your device once they are available.

 How can I access the Briefing Book?